orchest/orchest/docs/source/fundamentals/settings.md

 : Integer between: `[1, 25]`.

-Controls the number of {term}`builds` that can be run in parallel.
+Controls the number of image builds that can be run in parallel.
 With builds we mean environment or custom jupyter server builds.

 ```{note}